blueorange589/jsvg/README.md

 SVG.js \[<https://svgjs.dev/docs/3.2/>\]

-developed by kermit the frog, with love 😂
+idea and develooment by kermit the frog, with love 😂 public. no license.